So Fly: Remixes

-On October 27, 2008, the main official remix was released and features new verses & vocals by Slim and new verses by R&B singer Faith Evans & Atlanta rapper Big Boi.
+On October 27, 2008, the main official remix was released and features new verses and vocals by Slim and new verses by R&B singer Faith Evans and Atlanta rapper Big Boi.

-The single/video version that features Shawty Lo is the 2nd main official remix.
+The single/video version that features Shawty Lo is the second main official remix.

 Another remix called the "East Coast Remix" featuring Jadakiss, Busta Rhymes and Freeway was also released in 2008.